What it is

-Crops such as cereal rye, oats and winter wheat are planted to temporarily protect the ground from wind and water erosion and supply living roots to the soil during times when cropland is often not adequately protected.
+Crops such as cereal rye, oats and winter wheat are planted to temporarily protect the ground from wind and water erosion and supply living roots to the soil typically outside of the regular growing season when cropland is not adequately protected.
+Cover crops can be used in production fields that are subject to soil erosion, fields with high nitrogen and phosphorus levels, fields with low nutrient levels, and in a combination of diverse crop rotations, no-tillage systems, and managed grazing systems.

-- Improves soil health by adding organic matter and biological activity.
+- Improves soil health by adding organic matter and beneficial microbes

 - What benefit would you like to get out of the cover crop?

-- What seeding method do you plan to use?
+- What type of seeding and method of seeding do you plan to use?

-- How will you plan to terminate a cover crop that over winters?
+- How will you terminate a cover crop that overwinters?

-- Cover crops should be terminated as late as possible to maximize plant growth and residual nutrient accumulation, while allowing sufficient time for the cover crop to decompose, release nutrients, and recharge soil moisture.
+- Termination should take place as late as possible to maximize plant growth, add additional nutrients to the soil and suppress weeds while also allowing sufficient time for the cover crop to decompose, release nutrients and recharge soil moisture

-- Do not allow livestock to graze the cover crop below two inches.
+- Livestock should not graze the cover crop below two inches